tier2tickets/Knowledge-Base/content/integration/repairshopr.rst

 Repairshopr / Syncro Documentation
 =========================================

-Setting up Helpdesk Buttons with Repairshopr or Syncro is easy.
+Setting up Helpdesk Buttons with Repairshopr or Syncro is easy and can be done in as few as 15 minutes.

 Integration
 --------------------------